bumble-tech/appyx/documentation/interactions/usage.md

 ### In the scope of Appyx Navigation

-Appyx Navigation extends on the functionality of `AppyxInteractionsComponent` and adds `AppyxNavigationComponent` as a wrapper around it.
+Appyx Navigation extends on the functionality of `AppyxInteractionsContainer` and adds `AppyxNavigationContainer` as a wrapper around it.

 For client code usage they're almost identical.
 However, you should always use the latter when using Appyx Navigation as it makes sure the related child `Nodes` are lifecycled properly.